oswg/akasha/README.md

 - All messages are peer reviewed prior to inclusion here.
 Polarity and accuracy are the chief concerns.
 - Messages must be consonant broadly with the Law of One and Confederation philosophy
 - Fear-based messages focusing on apocalyptic scenarios and drastic suggestions for life changes are not accepted
+- Channelled work is evaluated on the basis of the entire circle involved in bringing the message through.
+No celebrity instruments!
 - Messages are obtained using Rueckertian Protocols
   - At least three participants working in the same physical space which has been ritualistically cleared
   - Tuning and challenging performed competently and sincerely